ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 The result is set of ideas I find myself strongly *wanting to believe*: of what happened, why I didn't get it, why almost no one got it, what he did that people didn't predict, and why it worked.

-This is far more compelling than a series of facts that could be true or false.
-This is (I think) how all arguments for 'new models of reality' must be wrirten if they are to succeed.
+To me this is far more compelling than a series of facts that could be true or false.
+It is (I think) how all arguments for 'new models of reality' must be written if they are to succeed.
 (And I suspect most people aren't capable of doing this successfully.)

 It helps, also, that his models seem to either agree or expand, instead of refute, my own.
 So of course I like someone who seems to agree with me.
-Of course my model might be dead wrong also, but mutual corroboration means that we're probably right or wrong together.
+My model might be dead wrong also, but mutual corroboration means that we're probably right or wrong together.
 And I tend to think mine isn't, anyway, because that's more fun and more useful to me, and lets me spend less time plagued by existential self-doubt.

 ------------